wiktor090/Wiktor090/README.md

 ### Hi there 👋, My name is Wiktor

-- 👀 I’m interested in C# & JavaScript
+- 👀 I’m interested in C#, JavaScript & HTML
 - 🌱 I’m currently learning C# And JS